 - Why you think you are the person who can lead the successful innovation

 - What you will do to evaluate the project, tell others about this innovation, and spread it to other places

 Instructions for uploading videos will be provided.
-Videos must be submitted by August 31, 2020.
+Videos must be submitted by noon on August 28, 2020.